rlopez-nicolas/meta-analyses_reproducibility/README.md

 ## Files

-• *manuscript.rmd* - RMD file that compiles the manuscript and runs all the necessary scripts.
+• *submission.rmd* - RMD file that compiles the manuscript and runs all the necessary scripts.

-• *manuscript.pdf* - pdf manuscript produced by *manuscript.rmd*
+• *submission.pdf* - pdf manuscript produced by *submission.rmd*

 • *apa.csl* - Citation style files that produces the reference section